krupakov/telegrab/README.md

 # Multithreading support and cURL dependency

+NOTE: This library does not support multithreading because I still can't get it to work correctly with yhirose::cpp-httplib.

 If multithreading is important for your project, you can switch to a [different version of this library](https://github.com/krupakov/telegrab-curl) which uses [cURL](https://github.com/curl/curl) instead of yhirose::cpp-httplib.

-NOTE: yhirose::cpp-httplib is a 'blocking' HTTP library, so it does not support multithreading

 # Dependencies